 Umbrella coverage to protect above and beyond what is available from auto and home insurance policies; this coverage is available for up to $25 million.

 PURE provides coverage for a variety of boat types, from small craft to luxury yachts, with agreed value coverage and a range of other features.

 PURE has a comprehensive flood insurance program that goes above and beyond standard policies.
 Their Flood Solutions program can be customized to meet the needs of each homeowner.

 Since quotes are not easily available and products only offered to members, price comparisons with PURE are not easy to obtain.
 However, as a company aimed at a very affluent market, it is unlikely that PURE’s intent is to offer the lowest rates, but rather rates that are competitive within their specialty market and supported by a lot of features and benefits.

 PURE does promise lower rates on vehicles that exceed the number of drivers in the household, but again, this is likely to only be considered an insurance bargain by those who have very valuable vehicles and need a lot of protection.

-PURE doesn’t offer online claims reporting, which is odd for such a modern insurance company.
-They do however have an email address that can be used to report claims: firstname.lastname@example.org, as well as a 24/7 toll-free phone number: (888) 813-PURE and a fax number as well.
+PURE does not offer online claims reporting, which is odd for such a modern insurance company.
+There is an option on their website to “Request a Proposal” , simply enter your contact information and the best time to reach you and a PURE representative will respond.
+They do however have an email address that can be used to report claims: email@example.com, as well as a 24/7 toll-free phone number: (888) 813-PURE and a fax number as well.